 Preference will be given to those applicants who can attend the entirety of the conference.

 This workshop will focus on Mt.
 Etna.
 Participants will be housed at the Hotel Biancaneve in Nicolosi and transportation will be provided to and from the study site.

 During the five-day workshop, short scientific talks from all attendees will be incorporated into the program.
 Given the scope of the Deep Carbon Observatory, these talks will be necessarily general.
 To facilitate high-level conversations between potential collaborators, however, posters from all participants will be displayed throughout the duration of the workshop.
 Successful applicants are therefore advised to consider this division of overarching scientific goals and detailed technical explanations as they prepare for the workshop.
 Along with ice-breaking social activities, there will also be programmatic talks and breakout sessions that will focus on other features of the DCO community.
-A full agenda will be made available in the coming weeks.
+A full agenda is availble here.

 The workshop will run for five days, with participants arriving on Monday, 28 August 2017.
 Participants will be asked to bring posters about the research, which will be on display for the duration of the workshop.
 Day 1, Tuesday 29 August, will be a full day that includes presentations and discussion by participants, two keynotes, and an introduction to the upcoming field trip to Mt.
 Etna.
 Each participant will receive a GoPro camera for use in the field over the next few days.
 The first of two field trips to Mt.
 Etna will take place on Wednesday 30 August.
 Prior to departure, participants will be fully briefed about the scientific composition of the field area and the field and analytical techniques relevant to carbon science that will be used in Etna’s volcanic field.
 The day will conclude with a debrief and discussion about how to design effective interdisciplinary research projects.